urduhack/urduhack/docs/index.rst

 particular module and get amazing results by giving in your data.
 Normalization, Tokenization and Preprocess are the main modules of Urduhack.

-**Tokenization** module is another crucial part of the Urduhack.
-This module performs tokenization on sentence.
-It separates different sentence from each other and converts each string into a complete **sentence taken**.
-Note here you must not confuse yourself with the word token.
-They are two completely different things.
-It handles multiple spaces and the spaces before and after a sentence.
-For Urdu language '۔' is a standard separator.
-We can specify our custom separator and make sentence tokens.

-**Preprocess** module takes care of every other type of data present in the corps.
-It handles *Numbers*, *Phone Numbers*, *Email Address*, *URLs*
-*Line Breaks* and  *Currency Symbols* etc. It replaces all these entities with specified characters.
-Like we replace multiple spaces with a single space and where there is a URL we replace it with the word 'URL'.

 **Urduhack** is maintained by `Ikram Ali and Contributors <https://github.com/Urduhack/Urduhack/graphs/contributors>`_.

 .. image:: https://img.shields.io/badge/license-MIT-blue.svg